 No matter what part of the animal your meat comes from it is always better to buy free range or organic.
-Also buy only Pork you know the origin of.
+Also only buy Pork you know the origin of.
 Most farms in Britain stick to humane British standard farming rules for pork, so if you can, buy British.
-Check the labels on your food, if in doubt, don't buy it.
+Check the labels on your food, if in doubt, don’t buy it.

-Organic meat maybe more expensive but you'll find with a lot of cheap meat that there is lots of added water content to make it look more substantial.
-Organic animals have been fed on a natural diet which not only makes the meat taste better but it gives you peace of mind that the animal you are eating has had a good life.
+Organic meat maybe more expensive, but you’ll find that with a lot of cheap meat there is lots of added water content to make it look more substantial.
+Organic animals have been fed on a natural diet, which not only makes the meat taste better, but it gives you peace of mind that the animal you are eating has had a good life.

-If you want cheaper meat - Buy organic but buy a cheaper cut!
+If you want cheaper meat – buy organic, but buy a cheaper cut!

 Here's a quick Pork Cut guide so we can make the most of all the meat from this versatile animal...

-Pork shoulder is wonderful when stuffed and braised
+Pork shoulder is wonderful when stuffed and braised in a marinade/stock

 From this cut: Pork Shoulder

 The picnic shoulder is less costly, but also contains more fat than the shoulder.

 Most of the time Picnic shoulder is cured or smoked to make picnic ham.